moceviciusda/skill-matrix/README.md

 ## Technologies Used

 - **MERN Stack:**
-  - MongoDB: Database for storing matrices, user data, and evaluations.
+  - MongoDB: Document database for storing matrices, user data, and evaluations.
     > In retrospect, non relational database was not the best choice for this project
   - Express.js: Backend framework for handling API requests.
   - React.js: Frontend library for building user interfaces.